-If you want to accept credit cards from your customers online, in person, or on the phone, your first step is getting a merchant account from merchant account provider.
-Even though it’s a fundamental part of modern businesses, it can be more difficult than you think to choose the right provider & make sure your application gets approved.
+If you want to accept credit cards from your customers online, in person, or on the phone, your first step is getting a merchant account from a merchant account provider.
+Even though it’s a fundamental part of modern businesses, it can be more difficult than you think to choose the right provider and make sure your application gets approved.

 We’ll cover what a merchant account is and exactly how to make the right decision for your business, regardless of size or industry.

 A merchant account is a type of bank account that allows you to accept credit or debit card transactions, and it officially establishes a relationship between you and your chosen merchant services provider.

 When a business has a merchant account, it essentially acts as a temporary holder for settled credit or debit card transacted funds.
 The issuing bank (a.k.a. the cardholder’s bank) sends the funds directly following the transaction to the merchant account, which then deposits the funds into your business account of choice.

 That’s right.
 Your merchant account is not your primary business account nor can you merge these.
 Before you even try to apply for a merchant account, you’ll need to have a normal business account set up.
 We’ll cover what else you need a little later on.